stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

-*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
-Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.

 ## docker-desktop

 *   [orbstack/orbstack](https://github.com/orbstack/orbstack) - Fast, light, simple Docker containers & Linux machines for macOS